Log in or Register

 When a person is convicted of a prescribed disqualification offence, or when an authorisation is cancelled because a responsible officer or close associate is convicted, the individual or business becomes disqualified for a period set by regulations.
 This prescribed disqualification period, which may vary by offence and can be permanent, begins on the date of conviction or cancellation and reflects the gravity of the offence and any prior history.

-These proposed disqualification offences are intended to ensure that only ‘fit and proper’ persons operate in the towing industry, safeguarding consumers, promoting fair competition, and reducing organised crime risks in regulated towing.
+These disqualification offences are intended to ensure that only ‘fit and proper’ persons operate in the towing industry, safeguarding consumers, promoting fair competition, and reducing organised crime risks in regulated towing.

-Convictions for these offences will automatically disqualify applicants from being granted a towing authorisation or will cause towing authorisations to be suspended or cancelled, without appeal.
+Convictions for these offences will automatically disqualify applicants from being granted a towing authorisation or cause towing authorisations to be suspended or cancelled, without appeal.
 Towing authorisations may be temporarily suspended while allegations are being investigated.

 Authorisation fees